shramov/tll/doc/tll.rst

 TLL is a framework for building data processing services.
 It's main goal is to provide abstractions with minimal overhead for network (or IPC) connections.

-Library has pure C ABI and both C and C++ API.
+Library has pure C API and both C and C++ API.
 C++ API is implemented as header-only wrappers around C functions for those reasons:

 - C API is needed for language bindings